OliverSwift/LoRa-STM32WB55/Docs/rtd/source/achievements.rst

 RTC has clock source set to LSE.

 Original project file layout has also been slightly modified.
 The integration of the original files has been made on a MX generated project (**sx1272.ioc**) to preserve possibility to change the project.
-However, some cautious should be taken as **conflicting code** maybe generated.
+However, it should be precautiously done as *conflicting code* maybe generated.

 Programming two boards with this code works, and as expected the first board that receives a PONG response to a PING message becomes *master* the other becomes *slave*.
 I made the LED status reflect this (as formerly planned in the original code).
 One is blinking red where the other has the green LED blinking after a short time: VIDEO_.